stoogoff/ld32/README.md

 ## Types

-The *Types* available for pick up are *gun*, *spray can* and *smoke grenade*.
+The *Types* available for pick up are *gun*, *spray can* and *bomb*.
 To cut down on required assets these shouldn't change the character animation.
 The differ in the following ways:

 - **Gun** Single shot, attacks one enemy.
 - **Spray Can** Cone of effect, attacks multiple enemies.
-- **Smoke Grenade** Creates a cloud some distance from the player which remains for a few seconds.
+- **Bomb** Creates a cloud a short distance from the player which remains for a few seconds.

 The type will also have an impact on the weapon's range.